-- Local land use planning will help define the transit route, stop locations and connections and identify land use actions and investments to support livable communities.
-Outcomes of these efforts will be implemented by local jurisdictions; - Transit Alternatives Analysis (AA).
-The AA will further define the route, service, transit and associated pedestrian, bicycle and roadway improvements needed to provide high quality and high capacity bus service in this corridor.
-The outcome will be an application for Small or New Starts funding.
+The transit corridor plan will inform and help define the transit route, stop locations and connections and identify land use actions and investments to support livable communities.
+Outcomes of these efforts will be implemented by local jurisdictions.
+A Transit Alternatives Analysis (AA) will further define the mode, route, service, transit and associated pedestrian, bicycle and roadway improvements needed to provide high quality and high capacity transit service in this corridor.
+The AA process is expected to identify a project for an application for a Very Small or Small Starts funding.

-- Develop transit solution that efficiently serves high demand corridor in the near term while recognizing the limited local capital and operational funding for near term implementation. - Develop a Powell/Division Corridor community investment strategy that identifies and prioritizes needed projects to serve locally desired land uses and stimulate community and economic development centered on a bus rapid transit line. - Establish agreements on local, regional and state actions to support implementation of the community investment strategy. - Develop multi-modal solutions that distribute both benefits and burdens of growth, support active lifestyles and enhance the natural environment. - Actively engage public in developing the criteria to prioritize transportation investments and land use changes - Conduct Transit Alternatives Analysis to determine the best alignment, associated service changes and capital improvements of a high capacity bus route. - Incorporate refined transportation planning into RTP.
+- Develop transit solution that efficiently serves high demand corridor in the near term while recognizing the limited local capital and operational funding for near term implementation. - Develop a Powell/Division Corridor community investment strategy that identifies and prioritizes needed projects to serve locally desired land uses and stimulate community and economic development centered on a transit line. - Establish agreements on local, regional and state actions to support implementation of the community investment strategy. - Develop multi-modal solutions that distribute both benefits and burdens of growth, support active lifestyles and enhance the natural environment. - Actively engage public in developing the criteria to prioritize transportation investments and land use changes - Conduct Transit Alternatives Analysis to determine the best mode, alignment, associated service changes and capital improvements of a high capacity bus route. - Incorporate refined transportation planning into RTP.